Search and Society: Reimagining Information Access for Radical Futures: Introduction

 For IR to concretely support diverse sociotechnical imaginaries the research community also needs to develop their own theories of change.
 Theory of change~\citep{weiss1995nothing, brest2010power, taplin2012theory, wiki:TheoryOfChange} can be defined as a participatory process whereby groups and stakeholders articulate their long-term goals and identify necessary preconditions in a planning process.
-Consequently, in IR adjacent fields---\eg, in the Fairness, Accountability, and Transparency (FAccT)\footnote{https://facctconference.org} community---there has been similar recent calls to develop theories of change~\citep{wilkinson2023theories} to make explicit the diverse perspectives that motivate, and manifest in, the research undertaken by the community, as well as the visions for desired futures of responsible computing and the strategic pathways that lead to those desired futures.
+Consequently, in IR adjacent fields---\eg, in the Fairness, Accountability, and Transparency (FAccT)\footnote{https://facctconference.org} community---there has been similar recent calls to reimagine our sociotechnical futures~\citep{dahora2024better} and develop theories of change~\citep{wilkinson2023theories} to make explicit the visions for desired futures of responsible computing and the strategic pathways that lead to those desired futures.
 Here, we argue that IR research similarly needs to both explicitly articulate and support diverse imagined futures and develop corresponding theories of change for how new information access technologies can take us towards these desired worlds.
 Theories of change in this context may benefit IR research by encouraging community members to make their goals and assumptions explicit, making it feasible to test stated theories, encouraging the community to work towards building consensus, and even aid in developing potential means of evaluation of desired progress~\citep{weiss1995nothing}.